cansirin/foodie-matchie/README.md

 * Sign up an account
 * Map to the restaurant you like
 * Reastaurant address, rating, distance away from you, phone number, and price range

+# How to use:

+* Clone the repository to your desktop
+* Open project folder
+* Open .workspace proj
+* Build and Run in XCODE Verison 12.2+